shahzheeb/encryption-algos/README.md

 ***

-1. JWE with Payload and expiration, jti etc.
+1. ~~JWE with Payload and expiration, jti etc.~~Completed in NestedJWT eample
 2. Direct encryption of JWE